Performance

 Why Patience Pays Off: The Base Rate

-A conservative approach that returns cash now may lag in certain years, but the story isn’t over.
+A conservative approach that returns cash to shareholders now may lag in certain years, but the story isn’t over.

 To understand how a strategy performs long-term, you must look at the base rate—the historical probability of success.